 Once you have successfully defended your prospectus, you are considered ABD (all-but-dissertation).
 As an ABD student, you will register for thesis guidance, History 700 (for 1 to 9 credits) every semester while working on your dissertation.
-Continue to take 9 credits per semester until you reach 72 credits.

-Thereafter, you should register for one credit of HIS 700 per semester until you complete your degree.
+When you have a teaching assistantship, you will most likely register for 9 credits per semester, in order to maximize the tuition remission offered to teaching assistants.
+When you are on research leave or have exhausted your funding, you can register for 1 credit of HIS 700.